IulianBoamfa/Dice_Rolling_occur/README.md

-# Dice_Rolling_occur
+# Dice Rolling Program

+- This C program allows you to simulate rolling a dice with a specified number of faces and a certain number of throws.
-This is a program which counts the occurrences of the faces of a dice.
+- It calculates and displays the occurrences of each face and the percentage of occurrence.
-The program has been written using C programming language.

-The task:
+## About the Program

-You are supposed to develop a program that will be generating random numbers based on the user inputs.
-Program is supposed to ask user for a number of faces of a dice and a number of throws .
+- The program takes user input for the number of faces on the dice and the number of throws to simulate.
-Program is supposed to generate random numbers between 1 and a number of faces and simulate throws based on number of throws given by the user.
-Program is supposed to store the number of occurrences of each number and calculate percentage of occurrence of each number.
-Program has to check if the parameters specified by the user are within given ranges, which are as follows:
-Number of faces – x, where 1 < x < 25
-Number of throws – x, where 1 < x < 500
-If the parameters given by the user are outside of the range, then program should print a message informing user about invalid parameters and ask the user for parameters once again.
+- It ensures that user input adheres to specific rules, such as the number of faces being between 1 and 25, and the number of throws between 1 and 500.
+- The random numbers generated for each throw are displayed, and occurrences of each face are counted and displayed.
+- Users can choose to roll the dice again or exit the program.
+- The program provides a user-friendly interface for simulating dice throws and analyzing the results.

+## Usage

+1. Run the program.
+2. Follow the on-screen instructions to input the number of faces and throws.
+3. View the simulated dice throws and the occurrences of each face.
+4. Choose to roll the dice again or exit the program.

+## Notes

+- This program uses the C programming language.
+- It includes libraries such as stdio.h, stdlib.h, and time.h to facilitate input/output, memory allocation, and random number generation.

+Enjoy simulating dice rolls and analyzing the results with this program!